Getting Started

 Installation

-This package expects Vitest to be available in the consumer project.
-Make sure you have it installed as either a dependency or devDependency.
+This package supports both Vitest and Jest.
+Make sure you have one of them installed as either a dependency or devDependency.

 pnpm add -D expect-mcp